AdobeDocs/campaign-classic.en/help/delivery/using/defining-interactive-content.md

 * Test delivering AMP emails to specific addresses appropriately configured.
 * Deliver AMP emails to Gmail, Outlook or Mail.ru addresses after registering with the corresponding providers.

-For more on testing and sending AMP emails, see [Target an AMP email](#targeting-amp-email).
+For more on testing and sending AMP emails, see [Targeting an AMP email](#targeting-amp-email).

 This feature is available through a dedicated package in Adobe Campaign.
 To use it, this package must be installed.
 Once done, restart the server for the package to be taken into account.